 - A 100 Euro book voucher

-- Membership of Poetry Ireland
+- A selection of books from Poetry Ireland

 - Tickets for shows at the Mother Tongues Festival